cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-01-22.md

 Thanks to [TodayInCosomos](https://twitter.com/adriana_kalpa) we have become quite a regular mention on the agenda, this can be seen on Twitter.
 We will be grateful for reposts and comments from the community.
 I have submitted [several PR's](https://github.com/serejandmyself) to list cyber on different GitHub repos that might have our TA on them, and websites like [cryptomiso](https://www.cryptomiso.com/).
 We are in talks with several partners across the cosmos ecosystem that might help us to make our presence more established.

 Considering this report oversees a few weeks of work over the holiday seasons, I might have missed some information and already completed tasks.
 But hopefully, this draws the larger picture, which shows that we are concentrated on specific TA for the moment: validators, cosmos awareness and awareness in specifically targeted communities.
+More on [ecosystem](https://github.com/cybercongress).

-## @savetheales
+### @savetheales
-Done:
+DONE:
 - Developed backend for cyber.page euler-5 gift checker as IPLD structure
-- Provided concept for gift conversion on mongodb and flaks stack.
+- Provided concept for gift conversion on mongodb and flaks stack
-- Provided concept for the Game of Links personal and overall monitors with current won balances.
+- Provided concept for the Game of Links personal and overall monitors with currently won balances
-- Continued to research backend stack for the game monitors.
+- Continued to research backend stack for game monitors

 TODO:
-- Backend for the game monitors with websockets.
+- Backend for the game monitors with WebSockets.

-## @xhipster
+### @xhipster
 1. Some advancement on [gift checker](https://cyber.page/#/search/0x002F9CaF40a444f20813DA783D152bdfAF42852F) feature.
 While everybody can now check their balance, expect better agent experience in the release.
-Cool thing is that balances loads from ipfs hash using ipld selectors.
+Cool thing is that balances loads from ipfs hash using IPLD selectors
 2. [Catching errors](https://github.com/cybercongress/dot-cyber/issues?q=is%3Aopen+is%3Aissue+label%3Aerror) in https://cyber.page based in the feedback
 3. A lot of minor improvements on faucets
-4. One more repetition of test•Foundation ceremony with @litvintech
+4. One more repetition of test~Foundation ceremony with @litvintech
-5. Improvement of development workflow.
-Now we work with pull request only.
+5. Improvement of workflow development.
+Now we work with pull request only
 6. Research of [Metamask](https://github.com/MetaMask/metamask-extension) and [in3](https://in3.readthedocs.io/en/develop/getting_started.html) codebase for better Cyb architecture
-7. Some collaboration with @savethealse on the Game of Links monitor.
+7. Some collaboration with @savethealse on the Game of Links monitor

-Next week Ceremony and [next dot-cyber release](https://github.com/cybercongress/dot-cyber/projects/3) is in focus
+Next week Ceremony and [next dot-cyber release](https://github.com/cybercongress/dot-cyber/projects/3) are in focus

-## @dimakorzhovnik
+### @dimakorzhovnik

-Done issues:
+DONE issues:
 added features:
 - Gift lookup [#124](https://github.com/cybercongress/dot-cyber/issues/124)
 - Vesting page [#110](https://github.com/cybercongress/dot-cyber/issues/110)